sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 I want to see a list of students' cohorts.
 ```

-1. Copy the Design Recipe template and use it to design the schema for the tables.
+1. Copy the Design Recipe template and use it to design the schema for the two tables.
 2. Create the tables by loading the SQL file in `psql`.

 @TODO video